BongOwethu/BongOwethu/README.md

-# :woman_technologist: Mandisa N Shange :lollipop:
+# Hi there,👋 Welcome to my Github! :woman_technologist:

-***Life long Learner, Aspiring Systems & Cloud Engineer***
+## ***Life long Learner, Aspiring Systems & Cloud Engineer***

 ![github_cover_banner]

-Hi there,👋 Welcome to my Github!
 I am an aspiring Systems /Cloud Engineer that is purpose driven, hardworking, open minded, passionate and ambitions individual that enjoys helping, leading and solving problems.
 I want to add value where ever I go.

 :smile:I am outgoing , fun and engaging person that loves work as a team to achieve a goal ,eventhough, we see things differently.
 I value constructive criticism and feedback.
 I love meeting new people and learning from them.
 I'm an enthusiastic person and excited by the opportunity to learn and develop new skills as I learn and grow.